Gogo1951/Open-Sesame/README.md

 - https://wowpedia.fandom.com/wiki/API_C_Container.UseContainerItem

 NOTE: Due to API changes in Wrath, "UseContainerItem" no longer works on clams.
-Likely has something to do with the Clam Weaving patch.
+Likely has something to do with the "Clam Weaving" patch.

 - https://www.youtube.com/watch?v=h3YO7jeoOWs